hotrodorm/hotrod/hotrod-project/docs/docs-4/README.md

 ## Guides

-These guides focus on specific features and show examples that enable and use them.
+These guides focus on specific features and show examples enabling and using them.

 These guides cover: